kkrt-labs/kakarot-docs/docs/starknet/architecture/understanding-kakarot.md

 sustainable.

 <!-- For information unrelated to documentation effort, link to external URLs to decrease the area to maintain: docs should contain doc-related content, and for other content (e.g. how did Kakarot start, what is the roadmap, etc.), use other media -->

+## Starknet MultiVM appchains, powered by Kakarot

+KKRT Labs will be working closely with trusted partners such as Starkware, Karnot and other appchain providers to deliver EVM-compatible Starknet appchains.
+These appchains will obtain MultiVM capabilities, allowing them to tap into bigger developer and user communities.